linkedin/eyeglass/CONTRIBUTING.md

 ### Dry run

-To do a dry run before deploying to production, run `gulp site:deploy;dry`
+To do a dry run before deploying to production, run `gulp site:deploy:dry`

 ## `eyeglass-dev-site-builder`